Exploring the medical and scientific background of blood drinking

 -Nutritionally Non-essential: Amino acids that can be created from other amino acids by the body and are not required in the diet.
 In humans these are Alanine, Asparagine, Aspartate, Cystine, Glutamate, Glutamine, Glycine, Hydroxyproline, Hydroxylysine, Proline, Serine, and Tyrosine.

 A deficiency in an amino acids can result either from nutritional imbalance (either not eating foods with enough of the nutritionally essential amino acids or inability to break down and absorb protiens during digestion) or failure of synthesis (deficiency in enzyme that catalyzes a reaction from one amino acid to another or deficiency of an enzyme to properly break down a protien chain.)
-Nutritonal imbalances and issues with absorption will be further discussed under Cytology and Gastroenterology, but here we can discuss enzymatic failure and what happens with amino acid deficiencies.
+Nutritonal imbalances and issues with absorption will be further discussed under Gastroenterology, but here we can discuss enzymatic failure and what happens with amino acid deficiencies.

 Change from one amino acid type to another is achieved using enzymes to break chemical bonds and form new ones or attach different molecules.
 For example, glutamate dehydrogenase is used to transform alpha-Ketoglutarate to Glutamate by removing an oxygen atom and replacing it with amin (NH3+).
 Glutamine sythetase can then remove another oxygen atom from the Glutamate and replace it with NH2 to form Glutamine.
 Failure of either of these enzymes results in failure to produce Glutamine.
 Since glutamine is such and essential amino acid to many organs function and development, complete failure of the enzyme actually results in failure of the brain and death.
 Deficiency of Glutamine has also been shown to encourage apoptosis (cell death).